In-Browser Coding Interview Practice for Data...

 Most interview prep platforms fall into three categories when it comes to code execution.
 Understanding the differences helps you choose where to invest your practice time.

-Category 2: Keyword-based grading.
-Some platforms let you write code, but they grade it by checking for the presence of specific keywords.
-If your query contains "ROW_NUMBER" and "PARTITION BY," it passes.
+Category 2: Keyword-based scoring.
+Some platforms let you write code, but they score it by checking for the presence of specific keywords.
+If your query contains 'ROW_NUMBER' and 'PARTITION BY,' it passes.
 This approach has a fundamental flaw: it cannot distinguish between a correct query and an incorrect one that uses the right syntax.
-A query that partitions by the wrong column, uses the wrong ordering, or misses a filter condition will pass keyword grading while producing completely wrong results.
+A query that partitions by the wrong column, uses the wrong ordering, or misses a filter condition will pass keyword scoring while producing completely wrong results.

 DataDriven sits in a fourth category: real execution with multiple test cases, edge case data, and AI-powered code review.
 Your code runs against carefully designed test data that includes NULLs, duplicates, ties, empty groups, and boundary values.
-The AI grader reviews your code beyond just correctness.
-This combination means that when you pass a problem on DataDriven, you actually understand it.
-Not just at the surface level, but at the level of someone who could solve a variation of it in a real interview.
+The AI evaluator reviews your code beyond just correctness.
+This combination means that when you pass a problem on DataDriven, you actually understand it at the level of someone who could solve a variation of it in a real interview.

 Why Running Your Code Builds Muscle Memory